A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Introduction

 \section{Introduction}

-Preconditioned Krylov subspace (KSP) methods are widely used for solving large sparse linear systems, especially those arising from discretizations of partial differential equations.
-For most modern applications, these linear systems are nonsymmetric due to various reasons, such as the multiphysics nature of the PDEs, some sophisticated boundary or jump conditions, or the discretization methods themselves.
-Although for symmetric systems, conjugate gradient (CG) \cite{Hestenes52CG} and MINRES \cite{Paige75MINRES} are well recognized as the best KSP methods \cite{FS12CG}, the situation is far less clear for nonsymmetric systems.
-Various KSP methods have been developed, such as GMRES \cite{Saad86GMRES}, CGS \cite{Sonneveld89CGS}, QMR \cite{FN91QMR}, TFQMR \cite{Freund93TFQMR}, BiCGSTAB \cite{vanderVorst92BiCGSTAB}, QMRCGSTAB \cite{CGS94QMRCGS}, etc. Most of these methods are described in detail in textbooks such as \cite{BBC94Templates,Saad03IMS,Van-der-Vorst:2003aa}, and their implementations are readily available in software packages such as PETSc \cite{petsc-user-ref} and MATLAB \cite{MATLAB}.
-However, each of these methods has its own advantages and disadvantages.
+Preconditioned Krylov subspace (KSP) methods are widely used for solving large-scale sparse linear systems, especially those arising from numerical methods for partial differential equations (PDEs).
+For most modern applications, these linear systems are nonsymmetric due to various reasons, such as the multiphysics nature of the PDEs, sophisticated boundary or jump conditions, or the discretization methods themselves.
+For symmetric systems, conjugate gradient (CG) \cite{Hestenes52CG} and MINRES \cite{Paige75MINRES} are widely recognized as the best KSP methods \cite{FS12CG}.
+However, the situation is far less clear for nonsymmetric systems.
+Various KSP methods have been developed, such as GMRES \cite{Saad86GMRES}, CGS \cite{Sonneveld89CGS}, QMR \cite{FN91QMR}, TFQMR \cite{Freund93TFQMR}, BiCGSTAB \cite{vanderVorst92BiCGSTAB}, QMRCGSTAB \cite{CGS94QMRCGS}, etc. Most of these methods are described in detail in textbooks such as \cite{BBC94Templates,Saad03IMS,Van-der-Vorst:2003aa}, and their implementations are readily available in software packages, such as PETSc \cite{petsc-user-ref} and MATLAB \cite{MATLAB}.
+However, each of these methods has its advantages and disadvantages.
 Therefore, it is difficult for practitioners to choose the proper methods for their specific applications.
-To make the matter worse, a KSP method may perform well with one preconditioner but poorly with another preconditioner.
-As a result, users often spend a significant amount of time on trial and error to find a reasonable combination of the KSP solvers and preconditioners, and yet the final choice may still be far from optimal.
+Moreover, a KSP method may perform well with one preconditioner but poorly with another.
+As a result, users often spend a significant amount of time to find a reasonable combination of the KSP methods and preconditioners through trial and error, and yet the final choice may still be far from optimal.
 Therefore, a systematic comparison of the preconditioned KSP methods is an important subject.